paq85/symfony-docker/README.md

 ## Usage

-Adjust the environment variables in `common.env` and depending if you want to use images or build them from scratch run:
+Depending if you want to use images or build them from scratch you can:

 1. Use prepared images.
 This is recommended as it's much faster: